SNEE-ICS/SNEEdocs/docs/segmentation.md

 # Segmentation in Suffolk and North East Essex

+This page lays out the technical logic and definitions that underpin Suffolk and North East Essex Integrated Care System population segmentation model.

 ## Model structure and logic

 - A **segment** refers to a group of the population.
 In our model, every patient goes into one and only one segment.